 Monticello is a somewhat small city located in the state of Kentucky.
 With a population of 6,090 people and five constituent neighborhoods, Monticello is the 73rd largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Monticello is generally considered to be a blue-collar town.
-36.89% of the Monticello workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Monticello is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Monticello who work in office and administrative support (11.26%), sales jobs (11.21%), and food service (9.26%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monticello is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Monticello is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Monticello who work in office and administrative support (13.36%), sales jobs (9.17%), and teaching (8.87%).

 The most common language spoken in Monticello is English.
 Other important languages spoken here include Spanish and African languages.